-Lost and found articles are placed in the wooden box by the Library.
+Lost and found articles are placed in the wooden box by the 1st/2nd grade classrooms and by the cafeteria stairs.
 Parents and children are urged to check the box for lost articles.
 Every effort will be made to return lost items to their owner.
 Proper marking of clothing and other articles is important to returning these items to their owners.
-Items left after school is out in June are donated to Goodwill.
+We will have items available to browse during conferences as well.
+All items left may be taken to be donated when we no longer have room to store items.
+This is done several times throughout the year.